svenvg93/svenvg93.github.io/_posts/2025-01-29-selfhosted-web-analytics.md

 5. Click on **Edit** next to the website you just created.
 6. Copy the **Website ID** for use in your tracking setup.

-> Don't forget to change the username and password, as this website will be accesible for everyone {: .prompt-tip }
+> Don't forget to change the username and password, as this website will be accessible for everyone {: .prompt-tip }

 ## Add the Website ID to Your Website

 Now you can add the Website ID to your website, according to their instructions.
-In this example we add to a [Jekyll blog with the Chripy theme](../jekyll-cf-pages).
+In this example we add it to a [Jekyll blog with the Chripy theme](../jekyll-cf-pages).

 Fill in your own data into `_config.yml` to integrate Umami analytics.
 (search for umami in config file)